codewizard-26/Athlete-Management/README.md

 ---

 ## 📄 License
-Distributed under the ISC License.
+Distributed under the MIT License.
 See `LICENSE` for more information.

 ---

 <p center>
-  Made with ❤️ by <strong>Team ATHLETIX</strong>
+ <strong>Team ATHLETIX</strong>
 </p>